lupanesanskar/EduBridge-AI/edubridge/README.md

 # EduBridge AI

-Hackathon prototype built for OOSC 4.0 Hackathon by our team Orbit X.
+Hackathon prototype built for OOSC 4.0 Hackathon (IIIT Allahabad) by our team Orbit X.

 ## What is this